Metadata, keywords and page structure are important. Write and design content so users can easily find it with search engines and voice search.

 - organise the results.

-Algorithms use keywords in titles and metadata to index the content.
+To index the content, algorithms use keywords in titles and metadata.
 The HTML title element is the heading that most search engines display in search results.

 Algorithms change.
 Monitor how content is performing in search results and update it so you are always using the right keywords.